Hold On To Yourself: The Soundtrack Of Loss, Memory, and Moments

 I’m parked in the half-light of the Dunkin Donuts.
 A lone employee scurries around under the glow of the fluorescent lights, closing up for the night.
 I’m just here.
-Waiting outside the martial arts studio, playing the time game, will we or won’t we make the next boat home?
+Parked outside the martial arts studio waiting for my teen son to finish up, I am playing the time game, will we or will we not we make the next boat home?
+When you live on an island, minutes can make all the difference.

-Sitting in the driver’s seat, legs tucked under me, skirt tangled up and pinned tight under the weight of stacked legs.
+Sitting in the driver’s seat, legs tucked under me, skirt twisted tight at my knees, pinned tight under the weight of my stacked legs.

 The dash glows brighter as the late September light fades and brings the digital clock’s time into focus.
 6:53 pm.

 I glance curiously at the curve of my calves.
-Browned by the now-dwindling-summer-sun.
+Browned by the summer sun.
 Toned and lean in this flattering yet dwindling light but also from a life on the move.
-I’m 5 years less than he was on this day and find myself drifting off, caught up in an odd little memory from so long ago:
+But also hidden in the shadows.
+I am aware of the loosening crepe-paper skin becoming soft and droopy at the knees.
+The letting go, the passage of time.
+I’m 5 years younger than he was on this day.
+I find myself drifting back, caught up in an odd little memory from so long ago:

 The nurse on duty tells us we can be in the room to have some time.
-Freed from life support, here lies, under respectfully dimmed lighting, the simple elegant shape of my dead father under a sheet.
-Age 55.
-It’s so surreal.
-What are we supposed to do with this moment they’ve given us?
-Alone, I choose to run my hand along the outside of his lower leg.
-My fingers gently shapeshifting.
-His calves are strong.
+Freed from the veins of life support, here lies under respectfully dimmed lighting, the simple yet oddly elegant shape of my dead father shrouded under a draped sheet.
+He was only 55.
+It’s so surreal we can’t even comprehend.
+We shouldn’t even be here.
+Just yesterday he was puttering around on his beloved wooden lobster boat, the Tumblehome.
+What are we supposed to do with this sliver of time they’ve given us?
+It’s a measurement of the cruelest calculation.
+Alone, I run my cupped hand gently along the outside of his lower leg.
+My fingers barely touching the outline through the cotton sheets.
+But I know his calves are strong.
 Sturdy.
-Islanders never really stop and their bodies take shape from this rugged life of resourcefulness.
+Islanders never really stop and their bodies take the shape of their scrappy, rugged life of resourcefulness.
 This islander’s body is the shape of resilience and grit and independence.
-Sea legs.
+It is not a body nor soul of a man who has lived out his life under florescent lights, seated in a chair, cradling phones, gripping steering wheels on a paved commute.
+Two roads diverged in a yellow wood…then took the other, as just as fair, And having perhaps the better claim, Because it was grassy and wanted wear… What lies beneath are sea legs.
+A call to the ocean early on in his youth to flee a life of privilege and chaos to mess around with boats.
 Coast Guard search and rescue legs.
-And in another time, long ago, they supported my weight, and that of my sister’s, as he carried us across the Cove, over rocks, and up steep hills to launch toy airplanes over the gravestones below.
+And later, in another time long ago, maybe around the time he gave up the ocean for engines and greasy carburetors and other mechanical parts, those legs supported my weight, and that of my sister’s, as he carried us across the Cove, over rocks, and up a steep gravelly hill to launch toy airplanes that will catch the wind and glide over the gravestones below.

-2023: In this moment.
-Pink Floyd is on the radio.
-A splash of red bars rises and falls on the dashboard console and pulses in time to my throbbing temple, an intake of air, a rising sharpness at my throat.
+In the present, 2023, Pink Floyd is on the radio.
+A rhythmic console red bar rises and falls pulsing in time to my throbbing temple, an intake of air, a rising sharpness at my throat.

 So, so you think you can tell